 In September 2014, Schenker wrote his first book, All or Nothing: One Chef’s Appetite for the Extreme (Harper Collins, September 30, 2014, $25.99).
 In his memoir, Schenker reflects on his insatiable appetite for the extreme, which has led to his biggest triumphs and failures.

-Most recently, Schenker is opening 2 spring restaurant in Oyster Bay, New York.
+Most recently, Schenker opened 2 spring restaurant in Oyster Bay, New York.
 2 spring combines coastal American cuisine with modern sensibilities, highlighting fresh seafood & premium farm meats.
 The menu is complemented by an inspired raw bar, small bites, and seasonal produce sourced from Long Island’s North Fork.
 At 2 spring, Chef Jesse Schenker transforms familiar favorites and elevates them to a new level.
 The result is refined everyday elegance.